publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch32/schIV/m__us_usc_t43_s1543.md

     (e) __Appropriation by Congress required for construction of works__

-        Except as provided in subsection (f) of this section, revenues credited to the development fund shall not be available for construction of the works comprised within any unit of the project herein or hereafter authorized except upon appropriation by the Congress.
+        Except as provided in subsection (f), revenues credited to the development fund shall not be available for construction of the works comprised within any unit of the project herein or hereafter authorized except upon appropriation by the Congress.

     (f) __Additional uses of revenue funds__

         (1) __Crediting against Central Arizona Water Conservation District payments__

-            Funds credited to the development fund pursuant to subsection (b) of this section and paragraphs (1) and (3) of subsection (c) of this section, the portion of revenues derived from the sale of power and energy for use in the State of Arizona pursuant to subsection (c)(2) of this section in excess of the amount necessary to meet the requirements of paragraphs (1) and (2) of subsection (d) of this section, and any annual payment by the Central Arizona Water Conservation District to effect repayment of reimbursable Central Arizona Project construction costs, shall be credited annually against the annual payment owed by the Central Arizona Water Conservation District to the United States for the Central Arizona Project.
+            Funds credited to the development fund pursuant to subsection (b) and paragraphs (1) and (3) of subsection (c), the portion of revenues derived from the sale of power and energy for use in the State of Arizona pursuant to subsection (c)(2) in excess of the amount necessary to meet the requirements of paragraphs (1) and (2) of subsection (d), and any annual payment by the Central Arizona Water Conservation District to effect repayment of reimbursable Central Arizona Project construction costs, shall be credited annually against the annual payment owed by the Central Arizona Water Conservation District to the United States for the Central Arizona Project.

         (2) __Further use of revenue funds credited against payments of Central Arizona Water Conservation District__